aubhik-mazumdar/aubhik-mazumdar.github.io/docs/index.md

 # layout: home
 layout: page
-title: "HOMEPAGE"
+title: "Index"
 permalink: /index/
 ---
-MY FIRST LANDING PAGE
+This is the index page